Ubspy/dotfiles/readme.md

 - Install `wireless\_tools iw wpa\_supplicant networkmanager` packages and enable the service by using the command `systemctl enable networkmanager.service`
 - Connect to a network using `nmtui`
 - If using a DE, there are definitely ways to integrate wpa_supplicant and networkmanager into the DE, but I haven't had to mess with that yet.
+### Blutooth
+- Install `bluez bluez-utils bluedevil`, and start/enable `bluetooth.service`, you may need to restart.
+This will get bluetooth working through the KDE settings panel
 ### Install AUR Packages
 - Install `git` package if you don't already have it
 - `git clone https://aur.archlinux.org/paru.git` and install it by `cd paru; makepkg -si`